Overview

 Health IT

 The Philippine medical device industry is highly dependent on imports.
-Currently, imported medical devices account for 99.2%, with the United States accounting for 12% of the market share.
-Other top suppliers include China, Singapore, Japan, and Germany.
-Major medical device companies present in the country are Baxter, Johnson & Johnson, Medtronic, GE Healthcare, and Varian.
+Currently, almost all medical devices are imported, with the United States accounting for 12.3 percent of the market share.
+Other top suppliers include China (20.5 percent), Singapore (10.5 percent), Germany (9.8 percent) and Japan (8.6 percent).
+Major medical device companies present in the country include Baxter, Johnson & Johnson, Medtronic, GE Healthcare, and Varian.
 Chinese medical devices hold a significant share as their competitive prices and products are readily available.
-Local production is limited to hospital furniture and medical disposables.
-Moreover, local production also supports prototypes and spare parts.
+Local production is limited to hospital furniture, medical disposables, prototypes and spare parts.

-The Philippines aligns itself to the ASEAN Medical Device Directive (AMDD), which classifies medical devices according to four classes A, B, C, and D and ranks low to high risk.
+The Philippines aligns itself with the ASEAN Medical Device Directive (AMDD), which classifies medical devices into four classes: A, B, C, and D, and ranks low to high risk.
 Medical devices classified under Class A must obtain a Certificate of Medical Device Notification (CMDN).
-For medical devices classified under Classes B, C, and D, apply for the CMDN and the Certificate of Medical Device Registration (CMDR) at least three months before the CMDN expiration.
+For medical devices classified under Classes B, C, and D, companies should apply for the CMDN and the Certificate of Medical Device Registration (CMDR) at least three months before the CMDN expiration.

-U.S. companies looking to enter the Philippine market should appoint a distributor to handle all aspects of registration with the Philippine Food and Drug Administration, marketing, sales, and after-sales support.
+U.S. manufacturers looking to enter the Philippine market should appoint a local distributor to handle all aspects of registration with the Philippine Food and Drug Administration, as well as in-country marketing, sales, and after-sales support.

 Resources